-With six brands in the Gap Inc. portfolio, the opportunities are endless.
+With five brands in the Gap Inc. portfolio, the opportunities are endless.
 Being a designer at Old Navy versus being a designer at Intermix can mean something completely different, which means our employees have an endless runway for their career growth.

 So we scoured our headquarters offices to find some of the most unique jobs at our brands; jobs you probably wouldn’t have known existed here.
 Meet six employees who hold truly unique roles at Gap Inc.

 Jessica manages the allocation team at Intermix (the allocation team is responsible for forecasting and stocking each store with the perfect amount and type of product).
 Everything they do is one big formula, coordinating with buyers and inventory management, factoring in seasonal trends, and accounting for each of the store locations and who shops them.
 One thing is clear though: Jessica is totally customer obsessed.
 “Understanding who the customer is, what she likes to do in her free time, where and when she vacations, what her hobbies are, and what events she’s going to is crucial to my job.”
 For example, in the Beverly Hills store, Jessica sends an influx of gowns during awards season.
 There’s a lot more math happening in fashion than you may realize, and Jessica’s job is no exception.
 But at the end of the day, everything she does helps Intermix be exactly what it needs to be for each of its customers no matter where they are.

 Olivia Mueller, Archivist for the Gap Inc. Heritage and Design Archives